jpuritz/Winter.School2017/Exercises/Day 1/Filtering Exercise.md

 mawk '!/#/' DP3g95p5maf05.fil4.vcf | wc -l
 9166
 ```
-Our loci count keeps dwindling, but our signal to noise ration keeps increasing.
+Our loci count keeps dwindling, but our signal to noise ratio keeps increasing.
 Let's look at an example of what we filtered.

 ```bash
 samtools tview BR_006-RG.bam reference.fasta -p E4407_L138